eth-protocol-fellows/protocol-studies/docs/wiki/research/peerdas/protocol-overview.md

 - before Fulu, a `BlobSidecar` contains one full blob
 - from Fulu, a `DataColumnSidecar` contains one column of data across blobs

-Each node custodies and serves specific columns based on its custody groups.
+Each node stores and serves specific columns based on its custody groups.
 If enough columns are available, the full blob data can be reconstructed.

 ## Encoding